 No. U.S. law requires every citizen traveling outside the country to secure his or her own passport personally.
 First time applicants must apply in person.
 Applications can be found at your nearest passport office, courthouse, post office, or online at www.travel.state.gov.
 Requirements include a certified birth certificate and two duplicate photographs measuring 2”x2” taken within the last six months.
-It can take as long as eight to 10 weeks to obtain a passport.
+It can take as long as 8 to 10 weeks to obtain a passport.
 So it is wise to apply as early as possible.
 If you already have a passport, by law it must be valid six months from the date you return from your trip.
 For more passport information, go to www.travel.state.gov.
-A copy of your passport photo page must be sent to the imagine office at firstname.lastname@example.org 90 days prior to departure.
-It’s also a good idea to keep a copy of your passport in your luggage when travelling.
+A copy of your passport photo page must be sent to the imagine office via mail or email at firstname.lastname@example.org no later than 90 days prior to departure.
+It’s also a good idea to keep a copy of your passport in your luggage when traveling.